tomcam/vuepress.github.io/config1.md

 site compiles properly.
 Your site shouldn't change at all when you've created this minimal `config.js`.

-When that works go on to adding a [title](./config-title.md) to your VuePress site.

 ```yaml
 module.exports = {
 }
 ```
+The next step is [adding a title to your site](./config-title.md) to your VuePress site using `config.js`.